UU-Human-Evolution/1MB335/Lab6.md

 This is the end of the lab, please make sure that you completed and wrote down the answers to all of the questions.
 Upload the **scripts** (code) that you were asked to submit to studium **in the original format** (i.e. .py or .sh), no `pdf` or word files!
 Any answers that are not code should of course be in text formats such as `.pdf, .txt & .docx`.
 Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.
-This goes for both the Unix computers and Uppmax.
+This goes for both the Unix computers and Solander.